The single most crucial element for the iterative design of developmentally meaningful adolescent programming is what I call a Pull Curriculum.

 At the pre-school level, most parents can remain fairly relaxed about whether children are “getting” the exposure to the x, y, and z that young Jojo is getting down the street.
 In that context, a pull curriculum can take effect fairly easily.

 By the time young people get to middle school, it’s virtually impossible for any but the most intrepid parents and educators to carve out the cultural or pedagogical space that lets a pull curriculum build the necessary momentum.
+Children take time to adapt to a pull curriculum, and even longer to trust that it doesn’t simply mask unspoken expectations.

 Assessment practices designed for a push curriculum “contaminate” (on all sides of school interactions – teacher, learner, parent) the subtle motivators that drive a pull curriculum, serving to fulfill the prophesy that pull curricula don’t work.